History of sushi: Sushi in Japan

 During the Edo period (1603–1867), a third type of sushi, "fast sushi" (早寿司、早ずし, haya-zushi), was developed.
 Haya-zushi differed from earlier sushi in that instead of lactic fermentation of rice, vinegar, a fermented food, was mixed with rice to give it a sour taste so that it could be eaten at the same time as the fish.
 Previously, sushi had evolved with a focus on shortening the fermentation period, but with the invention of haya-zushi, which is simply mixed with vinegar, the fermentation process was eliminated and sushi became a fast food.
-Many types of sushi known in the world today, such as "scattered sushii" (散らし寿司, chirashizushi), "Inari sushi" (稲荷寿司, inarizushi), "rolled sushi" (巻寿司, makizushi), and "hand-pressed sushi" (握り寿司, nigirizushi), were invented during this period, and they are a type of haya-zushi.
+Many types of sushi known in the world today, such as "scattered sushi" (散らし寿司, chirashizushi), "Inari sushi" (稲荷寿司, inarizushi), "rolled sushi" (巻寿司, makizushi), and "hand-pressed sushi" (握り寿司, nigirizushi), were invented during this period, and they are a type of haya-zushi.
 Each region utilizes local flavors to produce a variety of sushi that has been passed down for many generations.
 A 1689 cookbook describes haya-zushi, and a 1728 cookbook describes pouring vinegar over "box sushi" (箱ずし, hako-zushi) (square sushi made by filling a wooden frame with rice).